KiandaBPM/docs/content/docs/platform/rules/tables/aggregate-table.md

      - **Select a number field to aggregate** - allows you to select a number field within your table.
 It is only used with the **Sum** and **Average** operations.

    - **Result field** - select the field you want to store the value of the aggregation.
    - **Auto update result** - checkbox allowing you to enable or disable auto update.
-This will determin if the result field will be updated when more rows are added after the aggregation.
+This will determine if the result field will be updated when more rows are added after the aggregation.

 6. When you are finished editing the dialog box, click on **OK** or click on **Close** at any time to exit the dialog box.